Reverse (novel): Characters

 The protagonist of this work.
-He works as a salesman for an office equipment manufacturer, Nishida Office Equipment Co.His hobby is enjoying coffee, and his specialty is brewing delicious coffee.
+He works as a salesman for an office equipment manufacturer, Nishida Office Equipment Co.
+His hobby is enjoying coffee, and his specialty is brewing delicious coffee.
 He goes to "Clover Coffee" near his home every day.
-He drinks coffee with honey.He cannot drink alcohol at all.
+He drinks coffee with honey.
+He cannot drink alcohol at all.

-Since childhood, she has always had a quiet personality and was not good at sports, so she was always inconspicuous at school and did not have many friends.
+Since childhood, he has always had a quiet personality and was not good at sports, so he was always inconspicuous at school and did not have many friends.
 As a result, he has low self-esteem and still harbors a sense of inferiority about his inability to socialize with others.
 Due to his family's circumstances in his studies, he was unable to attend a preparatory school, and he was unable to open up to the people around him, which left him with a complex.
-Hirozawa, whom she met in a seminar in her fourth year at university, is her first best friend.
+Hirozawa, whom she met in a seminar in her fourth year at university, is his first best friend.

 At the time of the incident, he did not have a driver's license.
 He was secretly opposed to having Hirozawa, who was in a drunken state, pick him up, but he could not bring himself to say so, so he sent him off with a cup of coffee with honey to sober him up.